 What parents are saying

-"I come to the support group to connect with other guardians just like me.
+"I come to Parent Connect to meet up with other guardians just like me.
 I learn a lot through our conversations like strategies to help cope with some of the hurt and strong emotions that come up as I'm raising my niece."

 When we use the word “parents,” please know that we understand that all families are unique.
 We see “parents” as someone who is or has been the primary caregiver of a child or young adult who has social, emotional, behavioral, and learning challenges.
 “Parents” may include birth parents, adoptive parents, foster parents, grandparents raising their grandchildren, kinship guardians, step-parents, etc.